Tutez64/Wayvifan/README.md

 It automatically changes the speed of your NVIDIA GPU fan(s), depending on the GPU temperature.\
 It is configurable and should be adapted to your environment.\
-There is a system to limit useless and repeated changes.\
+There are two systems to limit useless and repeated changes, enabled per default.\
+Logs are outputted to stdout, per default in color according to their importance.\
 For now, that is all!

 ## What does it need?